IntellectualMan/IntellectualManBot/README.md

 **You may:**

 * Conduct social experiments
-* Collect data about ImgFlip usage
+* Collect data about ImgFlip.
 * Demonstrate this code
 * Modify this code
 * Use this code for educational purposes